Zionism: Territories considered

 Throughout the first decade of the Zionist movement, Herzl and other Zionist figures considered locations for a Jewish state outside of the Land of Israel, such as "Uganda" (actually parts of British East Africa that are today in Kenya), Argentina, Cyprus, Mesopotamia, Mozambique, and the Sinai Peninsula.
-Herzl was initially content with any Jewish self-governed state.
-Jewish settlement of Argentina was the project of Maurice de Hirsch.
-It is unclear if Herzl seriously considered this alternative plan; however, he later affirmed that only Palestine could gain enough Jewish support because of the historic ties of Jews with that area.
-A major concern and driving reason for considering other territories was the Russian pogroms, in particular the Kishinev massacre, and the resulting need for quick resettlement in a safer place.

 Early Zionist settlement

-In the early twentieth century, Zionism advanced by establishing towns, colonies, and an independent monetary system to channel Jewish capital into Palestine.
+In the early twentieth century, Zionism advanced by establishing towns, colonies, and an independent monetary system in Palestine.
 Due to the unstable local economy and fluctuating currency values under Ottoman rule, Zionists created their own financial institutions.
 Despite their small numbers, the Zionists instilled a fear of territorial displacement in the local population, which led to Palestinian resistance and the settlers' eventual use of military force.
 Initially, the impact on rural Palestinians was minimal, with only a few villages encountering Jewish colonies.
 However, after World War I and as Zionist land purchases increased, the rural population began to experience dramatic changes.
 From almost the beginning of Zionist settlement, Palestinians viewed Zionism as an expansionist endeavor.
 According to Israeli historian Benny Morris, Zionism was inherently expansionist and always had the goal of turning the entirety of Palestine into a Jewish state.
 In addition, Morris describes the Zionists as intent on politically and physically dispossessing the Arabs.
 Early warnings from local leaders in the 1880s about the destabilizing effects of Jewish immigration went largely unheeded until these later developments.
 By the early 20th century, there were fourteen Zionist settlements in Palestine, established through land purchases from both local and external landowners.